Gillbridge Police Station To Close?

 To begin with, the main fire station in Sunderland is facing the axe due to the austerity cuts.
 However, it is now clear that we may now find that the main police station in Sunderland could also close.
 Indeed, Gillbridge Police Station is also facing the axe.

 With this in mind, there are many questions that need answering.
-The main one obviously is will the response times be under threat.
-Indeed, the emergency services are under stress to start with.
+The main one obviously is will the response times be under threat?
+After all, the emergency services are under stress to start with!

 What Other Cuts For Wearside?